 To be able to effectively handle your playlist’s contacts and recipients, we’ve even implemented a fully-fledged CRM (Customer Relations Management) tool.

-And last but not least for this tech update, we’ve added Analytics for Playlists for Business last week giving users powerful insights on how their contacts are interacting with their playlists, as well as how their tracks are performing when shared with external partners.
+And last but not least for this tech update, we’ve added Analytics for Music Sharing last week giving users powerful insights on how their contacts are interacting with their playlists, as well as how their tracks are performing when shared with external partners.

 Other companies have based their businesses on this concept of playlist sharing.
 Others services like Songspace, Disco, and Synchtank all cater to labels wanting to reach out to music supervisors thanks to features that allow their users to streamline the track sharing process.
 It was only logical that we do the same in Reprtoir.